sguzman/benchmarks/README.md

 All projects are compiled with release parameter.

-I got best performance for sync frameworks with 8 threads, other number of threads always gave me worse performance.
-Iron could handle piplined requests with lower performace.
-Interestingly, Rocket completely failed in pipelined test.
+I got best performance for sync frameworks with 8 threads, other number of threads always gave me worse performance. *Iron* could handle piplined requests with lower performace.
+Interestingly, *Rocket* completely failed in pipelined test.

 There are two reasons why i tested pipelined request.
-First, it is just fun too see this huge numbers of processed requests :) Second, it is kind of pre-requisite for http/2.0 support.
+First, it is just fun to see this huge numbers of processed requests :) Second, it is kind of pre-requisite for *HTTP/2.0* support.

 For asynchronous frameworks i wanted to see how multithreading influence performance, but multithreading is actually harder than i expected.
-For example I couldn’t find out how to run Gotham in mutiple threads.
+For example I couldn’t find out how to run *Gotham* in mutiple threads.
 Seems it just assumes developer need to come up with the way how to run it themselves.
-On other hand is Shio, i could run it in multiple threads, but there is no difference with 1 thread performance.
+On other hand is *Shio*, i could run it in multiple threads, but there is no difference with 1 thread performance.
 Maybe something is wrong with how macOS handle reuse address socket option?.
 Also, I had to modify shio to make it support “http pipeline”.

 Each result in this table is best of five runs.
-All measurements are in req/sec.
+All measurements are in *req/sec*.

 Name | 1 thread | 1 pipeline | 3 thread | 3 pipeline | 8 thread | 8 pipeline
 ---- | -------- | ---------- | -------- | ---------- | -------- | ----------